tepoltlab/RhithroLoxo_DE/README.md

 * Run FastQC to get quality information
 * Remove sample MA_C_3 from analysis because of sequencing failure
-* Make blast database from the previously constructed L. panopaei transcriptome
+* Make BLAST database from the previously constructed *L. panopaei* transcriptome
 * Use MagicBLAST to map filtered reads to L. panopaei transcriptome
-* List contaminant transcripts
+* List putative *L. panopaei* contaminant transcripts
 * Calculate percentage of contaminant transcripts in each library
-* Remove contaminant transcripts from libraries
+* Remove putative *L. panopaei* contaminant transcripts from libraries
 * Concatenate reads from control crabs into single file
-* Assemble R. harrisii transcriptomes from concatenated reads using range of parameter values
+* Assemble *R. harrisii* transcriptomes from concatenated reads using range of parameter values
 * Make salmon index for all transcriptomes
 * Perform quantification for each transcriptome using Salmon
 * Get transcriptome statistics with Trinity